 Don't forget to make things easier on yourself by booking a fishing charter and get access to local experts and captains to ensure your catch is plentiful when you visit.

-2023 Red Snapper Season
+Red Snapper Season - OPENS MAY 23rd, 2025

-We anticipate the recreational harvest of gray triggerfish in federal and Alabama state waters to open on March 1, 2023 and stay open through May 31, 2023.
-Harvest will close on June 1 and remain closed through July 31.
-Fall and winter seasons will open on August 1, 2023, until the annual target is met.
-The bag limit for triggerfish is one per person.
+The recreational harvest of gray triggerfish in federal and Alabama state waters opens on March 1, 2025, and stays open through May 31, 2025.
+Harvest will close on June 1.

 From pier fishing at the Gulf State Park Pier to spending the day at Little Lagoon, there is somewhere for both novice and experienced anglers to cast their line.
 Details may be found on the Alabama Department of Conservation and Natural Resources website.